webronen/PiiDrone_X-314_Quad/README.md

 ## Safety & Robustness

-- **All PID states, setpoints, and gains are reset** when tuning is aborted
+- **All PID states, setpoints, and gains are reset** when the FCU is inactive
 - **Final motor outputs are always constrained** to physical limits
 - **Failsafe and landing logic** activate on packet timeout or power warning
 - **Auto-tune is aborted and state cleared** if thrust input is modified during ramp-up or tuning